17 Healthy Foods to Aid in Weight Loss

 17. Oily Fish

-Oily fish like are an excellent source of protein and healthy fats, which promote the feeling of fullness and help in weight management.
+Oily fish such as salmon, mackerel, and sardines are excellent sources of high-quality protein and healthy fats, both of which promote fullness and support weight management.
+Protein helps reduce appetite, while omega-3 fats may improve metabolic health.

 Tips for Successful Weight Loss with Foods